bpnordin/GraphingData/README.md

     * try and fix the problems with not getting all of the data
     * there are a few bugs with large time periods but they are hard to know what is going on
+    * add y axis selector in case of any spikes throw that off